 Create a consistent sleep environment, nap and sleep schedule, and bedtime routine.

 It can be hard to manage schedules, medicines, and other medical tasks.
 Tools and strategies can help you and other caregivers keep up with your child’s medical care.

-Simple strategies can often help your child manage pain, be less anxious, and be more comfortable during procedures.
+Simple strategies can often help your child manage pain, be less anxious, and stay comfortable during procedures.
 Talk with your child’s team about options for pain relief.

-For information on how illness may affect early childhood development, visit How Cancer May Affect Early Childhood Development.
+Find more information on How Cancer May Affect Early Childhood Development.

-Talk to your care team if you have questions about your child’s adjustment to illness or social, emotional, or behavioral development.
-A variety of care team members are available to support you, your child, and your family.
-Psychosocial services include Psychologists, Chaplains, Child Life Specialists, Music Therapists, School Teachers, and Social Workers.
+Talk to your care team if you have questions about your child’s adjustment to illness or their social, emotional, or behavioral development.
+Care team members are available to support you, your child, and your family.
+Psychosocial services include psychologists, chaplains, child life specialists, music therapists, school teachers, and social workers.

 The Together by St. Jude™ online resource does not endorse any branded product mentioned in this article.